apache/samza/docs/startup/hello-samza/versioned/index.md

 The first job (wikipedia-parser) parses the messages in wikipedia-raw, and extracts information about the size of the edit, who made the change, etc. You can take a look at its output with:

 {% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-edits
+deploy/kafka/bin/kafka-console-consumer.sh  --bootstrap-server localhost:9092 --topic wikipedia-edits
 {% endhighlight %}

 The last job (wikipedia-stats) reads messages from the wikipedia-edits topic, and calculates counts, every ten seconds, for all edits that were made during that window.
 It outputs these counts to the wikipedia-stats topic.

 {% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-stats
+deploy/kafka/bin/kafka-console-consumer.sh  --bootstrap-server localhost:9092 --topic wikipedia-stats
 {% endhighlight %}

 The messages in the stats topic look like this: